-China still blocking EU visit to Uighur 'genocide' region
+China still blocking EU visit to Uighur 'genocide' zone

 Zooming out into the geopolitical arena, EU Council president Charles Michel recently accused China of abusing coronavirus vaccine exports to increase influence in poor countries.

-The US has also urged Europe to put the brakes on its China-trade love-affair for the sake of transatlantic relations amid mounting global rivalry.
+The US has also urged Europe to cool its China-trade love-affair for the sake of transatlantic relations, amid mounting global rivalry.

-But Zhang waved aside Michel's concerns the same way he did those on Uighurs and Hong Kong.
+But Zhang waved aside Michel's concerns the way he did those on Uighurs and Hong Kong.

-When foreign leaders greeted Chinese vaccine shipments at their airports amid great fanfare, this was a "natural expression of emotions", rather than a quid pro quo, he said.
+When foreign leaders greeted Chinese vaccines at airports amid fanfare, this was a "natural expression of emotions", rather than a quid pro quo, he said.

-The US was trying to "build circles" around China the same way it tried to contain Russian power in the Cold War, he noted.
+The US was trying to "build circles" around China the same way it tried to contain the Soviet Union in the Cold War, he noted.

 "The EU should not form an anti-China front with the US," he said.